Utica, New York: Iroquois and colonial settlement

+Incorporation of Utica

 The boundaries of the village of Utica were defined in an act passed by the New York State Legislature on April 3, 1798.
 Utica expanded its borders in subsequent 1805 and 1817 charters.
 On April 5, 1805, the village's eastern and western boundaries were expanded, and on April 7, 1817, Utica separated from Whitestown on its west.
 After completion of the Erie Canal in 1825, the city's growth was stimulated again.
+Utica became a printing and publishing center, with many newspapers.

 The municipal charter was passed by the state legislature on February 13, 1832.
-In 1845 the United States Census ranked Utica as the 29th-largest in the country (with 20,000 residents, more than the populations of Chicago, Detroit or Cleveland.)
+In 1840 the United States Census ranked Utica as the 29th-largest in the country (with over 12,000 residents, more than the populations of Chicago, Detroit or Cleveland).

 Industry and trade

 Utica's location on the Erie and Chenango canals encouraged industrial development, allowing the transport of anthracite coal from northeastern Pennsylvania for local manufacturing and distribution.
-Utica's economy centered around the manufacture of furniture, heavy machinery, textiles and lumber.
+Utica's economy centered on the manufacture of furniture, heavy machinery, textiles and lumber.
 The combined effects of the Embargo Act of 1807 and local investment enabled further expansion of the textile industry.

 In addition to the canals, transport in Utica was bolstered by railroads running through the city.
 The first was the Mohawk and Hudson Rail Road, which became the Utica and Schenectady Railroad in 1833.
-Its 78 mi connection between Schenectady and Utica was developed in 1836 from the right-of-way previously used by the Mohawk and Hudson River railway.
+Its 78 mi connection between Schenectady and Utica was developed in 1836 from the right-of-way previously used by the Mohawk and Hudson railroad.
 Later lines, such as the Syracuse and Utica Railroad, merged with the Utica and Schenectady to form the New York Central Railroad, which originated as a 19th-century forest railway of the Adirondacks.

-In the early 1800s, William Williams, and his partner published Utica's first newspaper, The Utica Club, from their printing shop on Genesee Street.
+In the early 1800s, William Williams and his partner published Utica's first newspaper, The Utica Club, from their printing shop on Genesee Street.
 In 1817 Williams also published Utica's first directory.
+Utica went on to become a printing and publishing center, with many newspapers.

 Abolitionism

 During the 1850s, Utica aided more than 650 fugitive slaves; it played a major role as a station in the Underground Railroad.
 The city was on a slave escape route from the Southern Tier to Canada by way of Albany, Syracuse, or Rochester.
 The route, used by Harriet Tubman to travel to Buffalo, guided slaves to pass through Utica on the New York Central Railroad right-of-way en route to Canada.
 Utica was the locus for Methodist preacher Orange Scott's antislavery sermons during the 1830s and 1840s, and Scott formed an abolitionist group there in 1843.
-Beriah Green organized the 1835 initial meeting of the New York Anti-Slavery Society in Utica, which was disrupted by an anti-abolitionist mob led by local congressman Samuel Beardsley and other "prominent citizens".
+Beriah Green organized the 1835 initial meeting of the New York State Anti-Slavery Society in Utica, which was disrupted by an anti-abolitionist mob led by local congressman Samuel Beardsley and other "prominent citizens".
 (It adjourned to Gerrit Smith's home in nearby Peterboro, New York.)
+This mob was part of a national campaign of anti-abolitionist violence in the 1830s.